 Parenting is nothing you expected and everything you could have imagined all rolled into one.
 I have been spit up on, pooped on, vomited on all before 7 a.m. in the newborn years.
 I’ve watched my toddler shove a pearl up her nose and poop in her mouth, and I’ve even masticated food.
 Not as fun as it sounds.
 I’ve survived breast buds and the sex talk.
 I share everything I ever learned and you might want to know about parenting from pregnancy to labor thru to the teens years.
 It’s is hard but it’s the toughest job that you’ll ever love but the salary sucks.

-Disclosure: This is a sponsored post written in partnership with the Anthem Foundation, however, all opinions are my own.
+Disclosure: This is a sponsored collaboration with Amaze.org but all opinions about how to explain where babies come from are my own.